projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 The first command will _clone_ the project to your machine.
 This tells Git to make a directory inside the directory where you executed the `clone` command and copy the repository there.
-The name of the directory will be the same as the remote repository's name, by default.
+The name of the directory will be the same as the remote repository's name by default.

 When this is done, you now have a copy of the Project Unicorn web site source code.
 This copy should include a directory called `.git` which is used by Git to